 When visiting places in Uganda, you don’t want to miss checking out the country’s capital city, Kampala.
 This city is home to a steady expat community and offers plenty of things to see and do.

-You can tour beautiful temples, cathedrals, art galleries and museums that include the popular Uganda National Museum.
+You can tour beautiful temples, cathedrals, art galleries, and museums that including the popular Uganda National Museum.
 You can also browse various markets for clothing, foods, and crafts.
 Kampala also offers a good range of restaurants and bars.

 Bwindi Impenetrable National Park